trevp/tlslite/readme.txt

 9  Using TLS Lite with smtplib
 10 Using TLS Lite with SocketServer
 11 Using TLS Lite with asyncore
-12 Using TLS Lite with Twisted
-13 SECURITY CONSIDERATIONS
+12 SECURITY CONSIDERATIONS
-14 History
+13 History
-15 References
+14 References

 1 Introduction